arsalan-dev-engineer/The_VirtualBank_ATM/README.md

 # The_VirtualBank_ATM
-AN ATM program coded with C++, this program will allow you to view your balance, deposit and withdraw money.
+AN ATM program coded with C++.

+This program will allow you to view your balance, deposit and withdraw money.

-# This program is still in progress... 😥
+You will begin with a balance of $0 when you run the program. 💸

+You can add $$$$ into your account and watch your balance grow! 🤑